KILTprotocol/docs/docs/develop/chain/fullnode.md

 There are currently two different runtimes (i.e., two different parachain environments) that a KILT full node can be part of:

-- peregrine: the public test network whose runtime is as close to the official chain as possible.
+- Peregrine: the public test network whose runtime is as close to the official chain as possible.
 It can be used to try stuff out before executing them on the live chain, which involves spending tokens that have real monetary value.
-- spiritnet: the official public network, which contains only stable features.
+- Spiritnet: the official public network, which contains only stable features.

 :::info
-The remainder of the guide explaining how to run a full node is for the official spiritnet.
+The remainder of the guide explaining how to run a full node is for the official Spiritnet.
-Nevertheless, we recommend to try out the setup on our peregrine testnet first.
+Nevertheless, we recommend to try out the setup on our Peregrine testnet first.
-Hence, at each step where it is applicable, we indicate what differs between the peregrine and spiritnet configuration for the full node to join either network.
+Hence, at each step where it is applicable, we indicate what differs between the Peregrine and Spiritnet configuration for the full node to join either network.
 :::

 ### WASM runtime execution